-- (1) It is permitted to neglect flexural forces resulting from seismic drift in this determination.
-Moment resulting from a load applied to the column between points of lateral support must be considered. - (2) The required strength of columns need not exceed the lesser of the following: - (a) The forces corresponding to the resistance of the foundation to overturning uplift - (b) Forces as determined from nonlinear analysis as defined in Section C3
+- (a) It is permitted to neglect flexural forces resulting from seismic drift in this determination.
+Moment resulting from a load applied to the column between points of lateral support, including Section F4.4d loads, must be considered. - (b) The required strength of columns need not exceed the lesser of the following: - (1) The forces corresponding to the resistance of the foundation to overturning uplift.
+Section F4.4d in-plane column load requirements shall apply. - (2) Forces as determined from nonlinear analysis as defined in Section C3.